kingdudely/Suspend-Roblox-Threads/README.md

   <li>2.
 Since Byfron threads are suspended and debug privileges are enabled, you can attach anything you like without crashing and being flagged</li>
   <li>3.
 This allows you to analyze assembly pseudo code of Roblox freely</li>
 </ul>

+<h1>Disclaimer</h1>
+<li>This repository and its contents are provided strictly for research, security analysis, and educational purposes regarding memory structures and anticheat mechanisms.
+I do not encourage, condone, or facilitate game cheating, or any form of illegal activity.
+By compiling the source code or using the provided executable to manipulate Roblox processes, you assume full responsibility for your actions.
+I am not liable for any damages that may arise during its usage.
+Users are solely responsible for ensuring compliance with third party terms of service and local laws, and any interaction with this software is done entirely at your own risk.</li>